On this day · archive

 2002

-Naval clashes between South Korea and North Korea kill six South Korean sailors.
+Naval clashes between South Korea and North Korea lead to the death of six South Korean sailors and sinking of a North Korean vessel.

 1995

-The Sampoong Department Store collapses in Seoul, killing 502 people.
+The Sampoong Department Store collapses in the Seocho District of Seoul, South Korea, killing 502 and injuring 937.

 Disaster